olemathias/techonline-servers/doc/readme.md

 ## 3.7 Extra tasks (optional)
 Are all the tests green and you want more?
 We have a few extra tasks you can try, sadly no automated tests or other hints here.
 Use `dig` or other tools to verify.
 1. Create a reverse zone for the assigned subnet. (in-addr.arpa)
-2. Make DHCP automaticly create DNS records for it's clients.
+2. Make DHCP automatically create DNS records for it's clients.
 (Dynamic DNS)
 3. Use tcpdump to see the traffic from the client.
 4. Create more zones?
 Can you add more records?
 Did you complete any of the extra tasks?
 Let us know in Discord!